uv95/leather-store/README.md

 - saving cart state when user logs in after adding items to cart;
 - filtering and sorting items;

-It also contains animations, sliders, pagination, toasts.
+It also contains animations, sliders, pagination, toasts and custom hooks.

 ##
 ### What I used: